-What Happens if You Don't Have Sufficient Magnesium?
+What Happens When You Don't Have Sufficient Magnesium?

 A deficiency of magnesium can lead to several health problems.
-A study conducted by the International Life Sciences Institute shows that not having sufficient magnesium in your body can lead to the following health problems.
+For example, a study conducted by the International Life Sciences Institute shows that not having sufficient magnesium in your body can lead to the following health problems.

 - Hypertension and Cardiovascular Diseases – Magnesium helps regulate normal blood pressure.
 Therefore, a deficiency of this mineral can lead to hypertension and heart diseases.

 - Type 2 Diabetes – Magnesium helps regulate glucose levels in your blood.
-So, a deficiency of the mineral increases the risk of Type 2 diabetes.
+So, a mineral deficiency increases the risk of Type 2 diabetes.

 - Migraine and Headache – A deficiency of this mineral can make you more prone to migraine headaches.
 Therefore, doctors often prescribe an extra dose of magnesium to treat migraines.

 Now that you have understood all the benefits of magnesium let’s also talk about magnesium for sleep side effects.
 Excess magnesium can cause digestive problems.
 Since magnesia is often used as a laxative, you might experience diarrhea if you consume it beyond the daily recommended limit.

 You may also experience stomach cramps.
 Extremely high doses of magnesium can cause magnesium toxicity.
 As a result, your kidney and heart functions may get impaired.
 However, that is possible only if you consume a very high dose.
 If your magnesium intake is within the daily permissible limit, there is nothing to worry about.